Central American Experience

 - Flights to and from Central America

 - Drinks and meals not included on the itinerary

 - Border fees

 - Optional activities

 31 nights’ multi-share accommodation are included on this trip.
 You’ll stay in a range of different types of accommodation consisting mainly of simple but comfortable multi-share hostels and hotels.
 You’ll share a room with members of the same sex from your group.

 Do bear in mind that you’ll be travelling through countries where cold water showers are common, so hot water showers may not always be available – although you might find a cold shower a welcome prospect after spending time in the heat of the day!

-Two breakfasts, one lunch, and three dinners are included as part of this trip and includes traditional meals at your homestays.
-Please budget around 650USD-800USD/£500-£650 for the duration of your trip to purchase food and drinks not included in your itinerary.
+Four breakfasts, two lunches, and five dinners are included as part of this trip and includes traditional meals at your homestays.
+Please budget around 765USD-995USD/£550-£750 for the duration of your trip to purchase food and drinks not included in your itinerary.

 To get a flight quote simply use the form below, or contact our fantastic flights team on 01892 277037.